tousifinity/Clustering/README.md

 # Clustering

 Part A (K-Means Clustering)
 Task: In this part, you will be utilizing K-means clustering algorithm to identify the appropriate number of clusters.
 You may use any language and libraries to implement K-mean clustering algorithm.
-Your K-mean clustering algorithm should look for appropriate values of K at least in the range of 0 to 15 and show their corresponding sum-of-squared errors (SSE). //
+Your K-mean clustering algorithm should look for appropriate values of K at least in the range of 0 to 15 and show their corresponding sum-of-squared errors (SSE).**
 Step 1 (Import Libraries and Load Data): Imported necessary libraries, suppresses warnings, and loads the dataset "Mall_Customers.csv" into a Pandas Data Frame.
 Step 2 (Genre Calculation and Pie Chart): I’ve calculate the distribution of 'Genre' in the dataset and create a pie chart to visualize the distribution.
 The pie chart displays the percentage of male and female customers in the dataset.
 Step 3 (Distribution Plots): In this step I’ve created distribution plots (histograms) for 'Age,' 'Annual Income (k$),' and 'Spending Score (1-100).'
 It visualizes the distribution of these features in the dataset.